AFI's 100 Years...100 Stars: Nominees

 The legends were chosen out of a list of 250 male and 250 female nominees.
 The adjoining reference gives the lists of the original selection.

 With the death of Sidney Poitier in January 2022, all male living legends and nominees have now died.
-There is one surviving female living legend, Sophia Loren, and 4 remaining female nominees: Ann Blyth, Claire Bloom, Rita Moreno and Margaret O'Brien.
-The most recent nominee to die is Mitzi Gaynor, aged 93, in October 2024.
+There is one surviving female living legend, Sophia Loren, and 3 remaining female nominees: Claire Bloom, Rita Moreno and Margaret O'Brien.
+The most recent nominee to die is Ann Blyth, aged 98, in June 2026.

 The 250 male nominees

 The actors that are part of the complete list of nominees are: